philbowles/h4plugins/README.md

 H4Plugins is tested using

-* H4 0.5.4
+* H4 1.0.0
-* ArduinoIDE 1.8.12
+* ArduinoIDE 1.8.13
-* ESP8266 core 2.7.1
+* ESP8266 core 2.7.4
 * ESP32 core 1.0.4
-* STM32-NUCLEO core 1.8.0

 Use the ArduinoIDE boards manager to install those versions.
-Earlier version *may* work, but am only able to offer support on the above.
+Earlier version *may* work, but I am only able to offer support when all the above are in use.

 H4Plugins is a standard Arduino library.
 The simplest method is to download the zip form the link above and then use the menu command: `Sketch / Include Library / Add .ZIP Library...`